chakravala/Grassmann.jl/README.md

 This requires a merged version of `ComputedFieldTypes` at https://github.com/vtjnash/ComputedFieldTypes.jl

+Interoperability of `TensorAlgebra` with other packages is automatically enabled by [DirectSum.jl](https://github.com/chakravala/DirectSum.jl) and [AbstractTensors.jl](https://github.com/chakravala/AbstractTensors.jl).

 ## Direct-sum yields `VectorSpace` parametric type polymorphism ⨁

 Let `N` be the dimension of a `VectorSpace{N}`.